 But for the Oracle, this hasn’t been a problem.
 The key for many Warren Buffett stocks comes down to their quality.
 Buffett only focuses on those firms with low debt, strong cash flows, rising sales, and top-notch management teams.
 This allows them to perform well even during recessions.
 While their share prices may falter a bit, their underlying businesses won’t.
 That helps Buffett sleep well at night.

-And it can help you sleep well at night as well.
+And it can help you sleep well at night, too.
 With the economy getting dicey, it makes sense to take a page out of his playbook and focus on quality.
 With that, here are five Warren Buffett stocks to hold through the next recession.

 There’s no doubt that Warren Buffett loves banks.
 He has stakes in several major ones including Bank of America (NYSE:BAC) and PNC (NYSE:PNC).
 But one of the most conservative could be M&T Bank (NYSE:MTB).
 Buffett has held shares in MTB since 2001.